open/close all folders

 - "One Minute": Hank beats up Jesse as revenge for an earlier Batman Gambit which made him think his wife had been in a car accident.
 After the beating Hank is disgraced by the DEA and has his badge and gun taken away.
 As he's about to leave work he gets a phone call claiming that the Cousins are coming to kill him, and that he has one minute before they arrive.
 In the following gunfight he is shot multiple times before managing to paralyse one of the cousins and kill the other, and the episode ends with all three men down.

-- "Half Measures" is set shortly after Jesse finds out that one of Gus' allied gangs are using a child to carry out their dirty work.
-The child was forced to shoot Combo, one of Jesse's friends, in season two and Jesse has been looking for revenge ever since.
-Walt tells Gus about this and Gus leads Jesse into a meeting with the gangsters, where it is agreed that Jesse will cease his attacks on the gang so long as the gang stops employing children.
+- "Half Measures" is set shortly after Jesse finds out that two of Gus' dealers are using his girlfriend's kid brother to carry out their dirty work.
+The child was forced to shoot Combo and Jesse has been looking for revenge ever since.
+Walt tells Gus about this and Gus leads Jesse into a meeting with the dealers, where it is agreed that Jesse will cease his attacks so long as the dealers stop employing children.
 A few hours later, the child turns up dead and a drugged up Jesse points a gun at them before realising that he is vastly outmatched.
-Just before he can be killed, Walt runs over the gangsters and calmly shoots one in the head before telling Jesse to "Run!" as the episode fades to black.
+Just before he can be killed, Walt runs over the dealers and calmly shoots one in the head before telling Jesse to "Run!" as the episode fades to black.

 - In the finale, "Full Measures", to prevent Gus from killing them both, Jesse goes to Gale's apartment to kill him.
 The final shot of the episode is Jesse pulling the trigger.